oracle-livelabs/adb/peoplesoft-zdm/5zdm-config/zdm-config.md

 In this lab, you will:

 * Establish Oracle TNS and User connectivity
-* Gather tablespaces from on-premise PeopleSoft system and map them to ADB-S
+* Gather tablespaces from on-premises PeopleSoft system and map them to ADB-S

 ## Task 1: Oracle TNS and User connectivity